 Biography

-Previously, I worked as a consultant with UN Women in Palestine and the Korea International Cooperation Agency in their Iraq office.
-My education has spanned several countries, including South Korea, Egypt, Tunisia, Jordan, England, Israel, Palestine, and the United States.
+Before graduate studies, I worked with UN Women in Palestine and the Korea International Cooperation Agency (KOICA) in its Iraq office.
+My education and professional experience span South Korea, Egypt, Tunisia, Jordan, the United Kingdom, Israel, Palestine, and the United States.

 Research Interests